JNRowe/pyisbn/doc/install.rst

 To install using :pypi:`pip`::

     $ pip3 install pyisbn  # to install in Python’s site-packages
-    $ pip3 install --install-option="--user" pyisbn  # to install for a single user
+    $ pip3 install --user pyisbn  # to install for a single user

 From source
 '''''''''''